wp-plugins/p3-profiler/readme.txt

-=== P3 (Plugin Performance Profiler) ===
+﻿=== P3 (Plugin Performance Profiler) ===
-Contributors: GoDaddy, StarfieldTech
+Contributors: Godaddy, StarfieldTech
 Tags: debug, debugging, developer, development, performance, plugin, profiler, speed Requires at least: 3.3
 Tested up to: 3.3
-Stable tag: 1.0
+Stable tag: 1.0.1

 See which plugins are slowing down your site.
 This plugin creates a performance report for your site.

 == Description ==
 This plugin creates a profile of your WordPress site's plugins' performance by measuring their impact on your site's load time.
 Often times, WordPress sites load slowly because of poorly configured plugins or because there are so many of them.
 By using the P3 plugin, you can narrow down anything causing slowness on your site.

 Requires Firefox, Chrome, Opera, Safari, or IE9 or later.